Wee Skelfs holiday club

 School holidays can be tricky times, juggling child care with the knowledge that your wee one just wants to run around in the fresh air.
 We might just have the answer!

 Wee Skelfs is for kids aged between 6 & 12 and runs from 9.30am - 4.30pm weekdays throughout the school holidays.
+Each session costs £40, and we offer a 10% discount if you book three or more places at one time.

 What is risky play?